 The College employs an endowment spending policy that establishes the amount of investment return made available for expenditure each year.
-This amount is up to 5% of the previous 20 quarter average market value of the Endowment Fund as of June 30 of the preceding year, plus additional spending for endowment management.
-The approved spending rates were 4.5% for fiscal years ending June 30, 2014 and 2013.
+This amount is up to 5% of the previous 20 quarter average market value of the Endowment Fund as of June 30 of the preceding year, plus additional spending for endowment management, excluding amounts internally designated for use in Master Plan projects.
+See Note 16.
+The approved spending rates were 4.5% for fiscal years ending June 30, 2015 and 2014.
 Investment return earned in excess of the amount distributed annually is reinvested in the fund, but can be distributed in future years in accordance with the endowment spending policy.